pintamonas4575/RL-model-The-Simpsons/README.md

 Emoji images used for generating the tickets.
 Downloaded from the Emojipedia.

 # 📂 Folder "utils"
-Some useful files like the window background of the tickets.
+Some useful files like the window background of the tickets or the script to plot the training process.

+# 📂 Folder "V0"
+Agents trained with full liberty configuration.
+This means, after removing a cell, the agent can go to any cell (including repetition).

+# 📂 Folder "V1"
+Agents trained with radial strategies towards the game.
+This means, after removing a cell, the agent can go to any cell around the removed one.

+# 📂 Folder "results"
+Results of all agents of all versions of the game.

 # 🛠️ Used resorces
 Github emojis: [ikatyang](https://github.com/ikatyang/emoji-cheat-sheet)